Bone Density Test

 provider about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell provider.
-Risks from radiation exposure may be related to the cumulative number of If you are pregnant or think that you may be, you should tell your healthcare provider. exposure during pregnancy can lead to birth defects.
+It's a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell provider.
+Risks from radiation exposure may be related to the cumulative number of If you are pregnant or think that you may be, tell your healthcare provider.
+Radiation exposure during pregnancy can lead to birth defects.